Codra-Ingenierie-Informatique/ModuleTester/tree_doc.md

 All functions to export files from TestSuite to rst files

-### bench.py
+### manager.py

-Main class for the pytestbench.
+Main class for the moduletester.
 Manage the test_suite.
 Not serialized.
 Contains the definition of the command lines

 ### model.py

-Contains the different dataclasses used by the TestBench.
+Contains the different dataclasses used by the TestManager.

 ### python_helpers.py